Peter of Sebaste: Life

-About 380 he was elevated to the See of Sebaste in Armenia and, without displaying any literary activity, took his stand beside his brothers Basil and Gregory in their fight against the Arian heresy.
+About 380 he was elevated to the See of Sebaste in Armenia and took his stand beside his brothers Basil and Gregory in their fight against Arianism.
 In his life and episcopal administration he displayed the same characteristics as Basil.
 Linked together in the closest manner with his brothers, he followed their writings with the greatest interest.
 At his advice Gregory of Nyssa wrote his great work, Against Eunomius, in defense of Basil's similarly named book answering the polemical work of Eunomius.
 It was also at his desire that Gregory wrote the Treatise on the Work of the Six Days, to defend Basil's similar treatise against false interpretations and to complete it.
 Another work of Gregory's, On the Endowment of Man, was also written at Peter's suggestion and sent to the latter with an appropriate preface as an Easter gift in 397.

 No detailed information is available concerning his activity as a bishop, except that he was present at the Ecumenical Council of Constantinople in 381.
+Olympias, the deaconess and friend of Chrysostom, entrusted large funds to him for distribution to the poor.
 After his death in 391 he was venerated as a saint.
-His feast is kept by Roman Catholics on 9 January.
+His feast was historically kept by Roman Catholics on 9 January, but he is now listed under 26 March in the second edition of the Roman Martyrology (2004).